leozz37/cicd-project-starter/README.md

 |__cover.jpeg
 ```

-- [cover.jpg](./image/cover.jpeg) has no pratical use, only aesthetics.
+- [image](./image) directory has no pratical use, only for reference and aesthetics.

  ```
 scripts